Skip to main content

 MAYMESTER IN SPAIN

-SPAN 3325 - The Way of Saint James
+SPAN 3325 - The Way of Saint James.
+An Epic Trail to The Essence of Spain

-Leave behind your everyday life.
-Become aware of yourself, of your own limits, and go beyond them!
+Leave behind your everyday life, become aware of yourself, of your own limits, and go beyond them.
+Experience Spain!

-Pilgrimage to Santiago has deeply influenced the spiritual and physical landscapes of Spain and has remained until today as a major heritage site that attracts thousands of pilgrims every year for diverse reasons.
+Pilgrimage to Santiago has deeply influenced the culture and physical landscapes of Spain and has remained until today as a major heritage site that attracts thousands of pilgrims every year for very diverse reasons.
 Having this is mind, this course explores, from a multidisciplinary point of view, the origins, development, and influence of The Way of Saint James in the life, and culture of Spain.
-Through a close examination of the religious and political discourse, history, art, literature, and films, students will learn how the cult of Saint James and the route itself has contributed to shape Spanish national identity, and to dynamize Spanish modern economy.
+Through an examination of the historical, religious, economic, and political discourse, art, literature, and films, we will learn how the cult of Saint James and the route itself has contributed to shape Spanish national identity, and to dynamize Spanish modern economy.

-The program will take place in Spain during 4 weeks and it includes a trek along several sections of the medieval route known as the French Way, more than 200 miles in which students will have to immerse themselves in the culture of the Way.
-Additionally, students will visit several major Spanish cities relevant to the history of the route (Pamplona, Logroño, Burgos, León, and Santiago) and Madrid.
-In total, we will cross four autonomous communities and experience first-hand the revitalization of northern Spain thanks in part to this pilgrimage route.
+The program will take place in Spain during 4 weeks and it will include a walking trip along several sections of the medieval route known as the French Way, specifically from Pamplona to Santo Domingo de la Calzada and from Ponferrada to Santiago, more than 200 miles of walking in which students will immerse themselves in the culture of the different regions in northern Spain.
+Students will visit several major cities relevant to the history of the route (Pamplona, Logroño, Burgos, León, and Santiago) and Madrid (4 days).

 Apply